Troubleshooting Your TV Antenna

 I am having trouble getting all of the available channels in any one antenna orientation

-- Start by setting up your antenna near a window as a starting point.
+- Start by setting up your antenna in or near a window as a starting point.
 You can just tape it up for now, because you’ll probably need to move it.
 See photo above.

 - Now put your TV in scan mode and go do something else for 30 minutes (or you can stay and watch the progress).
 When it’s done, step through all of the channels using your remote, and write down all of the channels it found.